chetan51/jquery.fingers/README.md

+# jQuery Fingers

-It's hard to do custom touch gesture detection in Javascript.
+### It's hard to do custom touch gesture detection in Javascript.
 This plugin keeps it simple.

 ## Recognized gestures
   * **pullup**: the finger is currently above the touch starting position